© picture alliance / Costfoto / Costfoto

 Insufficient flow of information

-The insufficient flow of information along the supply chain compounds the problems.
-Brands know what companies they source their goods from, but often have only a vague idea of who figures at what stage in the entire supply chains.
+According to Brigitte Zietlow from Umweltbundesamt (UBA – Germany’s environmental protection agency), insufficient information exchange within the supply chain compounds the problems.
+She says that “brands often really don’t know their suppliers”.
+They know what companies they source their goods from, but often have only a vague idea of who figures at what stage in their supply chains.

 Clearly, the textile industry has many reasons to focus on sustainability, including environmental protection, social justice, economic stability and related processes such as textile waste recycling.
 Chemical hazards deserve more attention than they have attracted so far.